 Mr. Tran Minh Tien - General Director of Net Zero Carbon Company (left) awards rice farmers for reducing emissions.

-Participating in the model, farmers use Japanese rice variety (DS1) with a growth period of 125 days and comply with the company's production process, such as reducing seeds, pesticides, and especially following the alternating wet and dry water regime.
+Participating in the model, farmers use Japanese rice variety (DS1) with a growing period of 125 days and comply with the company's production process, such as reducing seeds, pesticides, and especially following the alternating wet and dry water regime.

 Thanks to this process, in terms of investment costs, the model only costs 28.5 million VND/ha, 10.38% lower than the regional average cost of 31.8 million VND.